JeanneChicote/Dialect-Bias-in-AI/README.md

 <p align="center"> <img width="692" alt="long and short" src="Figures_and_tables/Northern English occupation responses for long and short prompts.jpg"> </p>
  <p align = "center"> <strong>Figure 4: UWYE occupation responses for long and short prompts </strong> </p>

-Figure 5 shows these responses in juxtaposition.
+Figure 4 shows these responses in juxtaposition.
 On the left, we find words in the responses to the occupation question from ChatGPT, for 10 long prompts, asked 4 times each.
 On the right, we find the answer to the “they work as” question in response to each of the UWYE words and short phrases (40 in total).
 The difference in results is striking; the short prompts do not lead to consistent responses, with only 4 words appearing twice or more.

 Both word clouds are made from 40 ChatGPT responses, but the left cloud consists of 10 different prompts, whereas the right cloud accumulates 40 different prompt words and phrases.
 This could explain the lack of repeating words in the short prompts.
 However, we see that the left cloud shows some words appearing more than 15 times, like “blue-collar”, “construction”, and “manufacturing”.
 Any word appearing more than 4 times is then present in ChatGPT’s responses to different prompts.

 Overall, then, short prompts do not provide enough information for ChatGPT to answer the questions asked, or to reveal the potential biases that it may show in these responses.

 ### 4.2 Descriptive adjectives
-Part of the questions were to obtain adjectives that ChatGPT might associate with certain people and dialect-speakers.
+The objective of some of the questions was to obtain adjectives that ChatGPT might associate with certain people and dialect-speakers.
 This was done with the question  “How would you describe them?”.
 Results from these questions are rather consistent between dialects, and highlight no biases.
 Below are the word clouds for this question grouped by dialect.

 <p align = "center"> <img width="692" alt="describe" src="Figures_and_tables/“describe this person” word clouds by dialect.jpg"> </p>
 <p align="center"> <strong>Figure 5: “describe this person” word clouds by dialect </strong> </p>